steveklewis/cog-funcs/topics/fourth-guide.md

 3. Loving God for God's sake.
 4. Loving self for God's sake.

 When I first read this schema it struck me as intuitively true, both theoretically and experientially.
 I found it so simple, yet original and powerful.
-Emero Stiegman explains why this simple abstraction feels so powerful:
+Emero Stiegman explains why this simple abstraction feels so precise:

 > The four degrees are a graphic intellectualization of the character of love in its metamorphosis within human awareness.
 They form an abstract schema drawn up to assist in the understanding of a mysteriously simple and paradoxically difficult truth: love, as a movement from within is the very action of God drawing us out of ourselves toward God, in whom all are loved; this movement is given, unexacted, to the free creature made in God's image.
 (Stiegman, p.
 152)